 Jesus stretched out His hand and touched him, saying, "I am willing; be cleansed."
 And immediately his leprosy was cleansed.Matthew 8:3(NASB)

 May we never lose track of the incredible privilege God's gift of salvation is to each of us who are saved by grace through faith.
-May we be ready and willing to extend the same compassion and love towards every lost soul we meet as Jesus did to the leprous man, when He touched him and he was made clean.
+May we be ready and willing to extend the same compassion and love towards every lost soul we meet as Jesus did to the leprous man when He touched him and made him clean.

 Heavenly Father, thank You that Jesus is the Friend of sinner, the Healer of the sick, and the Saviour of the world.
 Thank You that I have been redeemed from the slave-market of sin and received health and healing... like the leper who worshipped at Christ's feet and was cleansed by the gracious touch of His hand.
 Thank You that You sent Jesus to preach the gospel to the poor, proclaim release to the captives, give recovery of sight to the blind, free the oppressed, and proclaim the favourable year of the Lord.
 Thank You for His healing touch on my life.
 I pray that I may be used by You in Your unfolding plan of redemption, and for His name's sake, AMEN.